Overview

 }

-The skin schema is defined per widget, as each widget requires different attributes for it’s skin.
-This schema is accessible on the widget resource’s skinMeta
+The skin schema is defined per widget, as each widget requires different attributes for its skin.
+This schema is accessible on the widget object skinMeta

 attribute.